opentext-idol/java-aci-api-ng/README.md

 # java-aci-api-ng

-A Java API for communicating with Micro Focus ACI servers.
+A Java API for communicating with OpenText ACI servers.

 [![Build Status](https://travis-ci.org/microfocus-idol/java-aci-api-ng.svg?branch=master)](https://travis-ci.org/microfocus-idol/java-aci-api-ng)

 ## About
-The Micro Focus Content Infrastructure (ACI) is a protocol for communicating with Micro Focus servers using XML over HTTP.
+The OpenText Content Infrastructure (ACI) is a protocol for communicating with OpenText servers using XML over HTTP.
 This Java API provides an interface for constructing and executing ACI requests and for consuming ACI responses.
-Previous versions were available as jar files from Micro Focus customer support.
+Previous versions were available as jar files from OpenText customer support.

 ## Usage